TL;DR

 State-Based Idempotency

-This is the pattern we explored in section 7 with finite state machines.
 Rather than tracking request IDs in a separate table, state-based idempotency uses the entity's current state to determine whether an operation should proceed.

 If a payment is already COMPLETED, a retry doesn't need to check an idempotency key table — the state itself tells the system the work is done.
 The operation becomes a no-op that returns the existing result.